Guiding Sexual Offender Management and Treatment Using Risk-Need Responsivity Principles

-Upon completion of the training workshop, participants will be able to:
+Upon completion of this two day workshop, participants will be able to:

 Professionals who have introductory knowledge and experience with the assessment and treatment of sexual offenders, including licensed mental health professionals, parole/probation personnel, and students.
 In addition, professionals or students interested in learning more and increasing their competence in working with these and other populations.

-Workshop participants are eligible to receive 15 continuing education (CE) credits for the completion of each of this two-day workshop.
+Workshop participants are eligible to receive 14 continuing education (CE) credits for the completion of both days of this two-day workshop.
+Partial CE credit is not available.
 CBHRS is approved by the American Psychological Association to sponsor continuing education for psychologists.
 CBHRS maintains responsibility for this program and its content.

 For More Information

 For more information, please contact the workshop coordinator Jaime Spatrisano by phone (907-786-7264) or e-mail.
 If Jaime is unavailable, please contact the workshop assistant Stacy Tanner by phone (907-786-6530) or e-mail.